klaidliadon/umbrella-content/en/communications/phishing/beginner/s_attachments.md

 * Don't open the file unless you can verify where it comes from.
 * Contact the sender through another channel to ask if it's real.
-* Upload it to [VirusTotal] (https://www.virustotal.com/), a service owned  by Google which will check for known malware.
+* Upload it to [VirusTotal](https://www.virustotal.com/), a service owned  by Google which will check for known malware.
 (It will not catch every attack.)
 * If you're still suspicious, read If you've been phished.

 ## If you receive any unexpected attachment, even if you're not otherwise susipcious: